ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Multiple TAMs and Relationship to TAs

-As shown in {{notionalarch2}}, the TEEP Broker provides connections from the TEE and the Untrusted Application to one or more TAMs.
-The selection of which TAM to communicate with is dependent on information from the Untrusted Application and is directly related to the TA.
+As shown in {{notionalarch2}}, a TEEP Broker provides communication between one or more TEEP Agents and one or more TAMs.
+The selection of which TAM to communicate with might be made with or without input from an Untrusted Application, but is ultimately the decision of a TEEP Agent.

 Each TA is digitally signed, protecting its integrity, and linking the TA back to the signer.
 The signer is usually the TA software author, but in